- News and Events

 For most companies, health and wellness begins with the open enrollment process which takes place in mid-November through mid-December.
 Employees have the option to enroll for new benefits or re-enroll to keep existing benefits.
 This is one of the times a company can shine in keeping existing employees and attracting new talent to its workforce.

 The fact that health care costs continue to increase is an incentive for companies to implement a wellness program to improve the health and well-being of its employees.
-Overall, the centers for Medicare and Medicaid services (CMS) projected that total health care spending grew by an average of 4.6% in 2017, reaching nearly $3.5 trillion.
-Additionally, CMS estimated that U.S. health care spending would reach about $5.7 trillion by 2026.
+Overall, the American Medical Association said that health spending in the United States increased $4.1 trillion in 2020, a 9.7% increase from previous years..
+Additionally, the centers for Medicare and Medicaid services or CMS estimated that U.S. health care spending would reach about $5.7 trillion by 2026.
 However, many companies fall short if it does not reach its goals of improving employee health and lowering healthcare costs.

 Failure or success depends on the goals of the program – health and wellness go hand in hand; Offering health care benefits without a wellness plan in place defeats the purpose.